SahilBhaware01/portfolioSB/README.md

-# Sahil Bhaware – Data Engineering  Portfolio
+# Sahil Bhaware – Data Engineer

 Welcome to my portfolio website!
 I'm a Data Software Engineer with 2 years of experience in building scalable ETL pipelines using Python, SQL, and Big Data technologies on AWS and GCP.
 With a strong foundation in Computer Engineering and Business Administration, I'm currently pursuing a Master's in Computer Science with a specialization in Artificial Intelligence.